3:47 EST: Origin of the title

 In the 1951 science fiction film The Day the Earth Stood Still, the alien emissary Klaatu arrives in Washington, D.C. at 3:47 in the afternoon Eastern Standard Time.
 According to a 1981 issue of the group's newsletter, "one of the band's member[s] viewed a screening ... and was immediately impressed by the appropriateness of the character Klaatu's arrival time on earth as the title of the band Klaatu's debut record album".

 Musical style

-AllMusics Dave Sleger said "Klaatu frequently alternated between Beatlesque pop, the showy guitar rock and vocal theatrics of early Queen, and the electronic orchestral techniques pioneered by Wendy Carlos, or worked all three into the structure of a four- or five-minute song".

-Peter Kutz observed surf music, ‘70s progressive rock, and children’s novelty song on the album.
-Pitchfork described the album as “a wonderfully weird cross-section of Beatles-esque psych pop and '70s prog”.
+AllMusic's Dave Sleger said "Klaatu frequently alternated between Beatlesque pop, the showy guitar rock and vocal theatrics of early Queen, and the electronic orchestral techniques pioneered by Wendy Carlos, or worked all three into the structure of a four- or five-minute song".
+Peter Kutz observed surf music, '70s progressive rock, and children's novelty song on the album.
+Pitchfork described the album as "a wonderfully weird cross-section of Beatles-esque psych pop and '70s prog".

-Goldmine called the album a collection of “well-produced pop-rock songs”, and noted similarities to the Beach Boys, Pink Floyd, Moody Blues, King Crimson, and the Beatles.
+Goldmine called the album a collection of "well-produced pop-rock songs", and noted similarities to the Beach Boys, Pink Floyd, Moody Blues, King Crimson, and the Beatles.
 MusicHound, in its guide to rock music, observed baroque pop arrangements.